 Carrying on – the trail from Duck Lake/ Pika Lake to Duck Pass to Barney Lake can be found on my older blog here.

 From here you can either follow the short trail back to Duck Lake Pass trailhead at Coldwater Campground (if you’re with a group, leave one car at each trailhead for a slightly shorter trail – they’re very close to each other) or loop it back to the same trailhead you started at, Crystal Lake Trailhead.

 From Barney Lake, it’s 4.7 miles to loop back to Crystal Lake Trailhead at Lake George Campground.

 From Barney Lake, it’s 2.4 miles to Duck Lake Pass Trailhead at Coldwater Campground (+2 miles to walk the road to Crystal Lake Trailhead if you don’t have a car shuttle in place).

 If you hike the loop back to Crystal Lake Trailhead, you will pass a few more lakes along the way including Emerald Lake, Lake Barrett, and two unnamed lakes.

-The Duck Lake wilderness permit can be hard to obtain as it’s a very popular trail in the Mammoth Lakes area, so hiking this loop will allow you to camp at Duck Lake (well Pika Lake or Barney Lake since you can’t camp right at Duck Lake) if you make it a 2+ night trip entering and passing through Deer Lakes.
+The Duck Lake wilderness permit can be hard to obtain as it’s a very popular trail in the Mammoth Lakes area, so hiking this loop will allow you to camp at Duck Lake (well Pika Lake or Barney Lake since you can’t camp right at Duck Lake) if you make it a 2+ night trip, entering Mammoth Crest and passing through Deer Lakes.